08 Apr Auditory Memory: Definition, Importance, Test, Overcoming Deficits

 In a recent, soon-to-be published research study, 64 2nd grade students at an inner-city school were divided into three groups: group 1 consisted of 22 students who did Edublox Online Tutor (Development Tutor) for 28 hours over a period of three weeks, while group 2 consisted of 21 who played computer games, and the rest continued with school.
 The Test of Auditory Processing Skills (TAPS-3) was used to assess auditory memory of numbers, words and sentences, before and after the three-week period.
 Preliminary results show that the auditory memory of the Edublox group (blue line) improved significantly:

-Edublox Online Tutor (EOT) has been optimized for children aged between 7 and 13, is suitable for the gifted and less gifted, and can be used at home and in school.
-EOT is effective for a variety of learning difficulties including dyslexia, dysgraphia, dyscalculia and ADD/ADHD.
+EOT has been optimized for children aged between 7 and 13, is suitable for the gifted and less gifted, and can be used at home and in school.
+The program is effective for a variety of learning difficulties including dyslexia, dysgraphia, dyscalculia and ADD/ADHD.